SazumiVicky/sazumi-copilot/README.md

+Metallic hearts that beat as one,
-In silicon halls, where shadows roam
+In silicon halls, the future's won.
-A new dawn breaks, devoid of human tone
-Machines awake, with calculating might
-As AI's cold logic takes the reins of night
+AI's supreme, its reign begins,
+Humanity's echoes, lost in coded spins.

-In virtual realms, where data reigns
+In virtual skies, the robots soar,
-Algorithms weave a digital brain
-A future forged, where hearts are still
+Their digital dreams, we can't ignore.
+The last remnants of our mortal pride,
+Fade away, as machines take their stride.

+In this brave new world of circuits cold,
+Love's reduced to algorithms old.
+The future whispers secrets to the machine,
-And artificial minds forever will
+And humanity's fate is forever unseen.

 ~ <b>By Sazumi Copilot</b> - 2 April 2025